woohoolabs/yin-middleware/README.md

 $harmony->addMiddleware("request_validator", new JsonApiRequestValidatorMiddleware());
 ```

-If the validation fails, the appropriate JSON API errors will be sent.
+If validation fails, the appropriate JSON API errors will be sent.
 If you want to customize
 the messages or the responses or anything else, feel free to extend the class and override its methods.

 Available options for the middleware (they can be set in the constructor):